The Garden Grazer

 • 3 Tbsp. aquafaba* (or less)

-• 1 chipotle pepper** (seeds removed)
+• 1 chipotle pepper in adobo sauce*** (seeds removed)

 • 1/2 tsp. adobo sauce